Tomáš Hron: Career

-He was scheduled to fight Eduardo Mendes on April 13, 2013 in the K-1 World Qualification - K-1 World MAX Elimination super fight but was pulled out because of K-1 financial problems.
+He was scheduled to fight Eduardo Mendes on April 13, 2013, in the K-1 World Qualification - K-1 World MAX Elimination super fight but was pulled out because of K-1 financial problems.

 He once again became "King of the Ring" K1 Rules Super Heavyweight World Champion beating Sebastian Ciobanu at Time of Gladiators event in Brno, Czech Republic on June 14, 2013.
 Ciobanu was counted two times in first round, it looked like it will be a KO, but Ciobanu recovered and used speed against bigger and stronger Hron.
 The two went to distance with Hron taking a unanimous decision victory (30:25, 30:25, 30:26).

 He fought member of Glory roster, Jahfarr Wilnis at Final Fight Championship 8 in Zagreb, Croatia on October 25, 2013.
 Although he was late replacement for Pavel Zhuravlev and deducted two points for clinching, he won the fight by unanimous decision.

-On 8 March 2014 he made Glory debout at Glory 14: Zagreb undercard.
+On 8 March 2014 he made Glory debut at Glory 14: Zagreb undercard.
 Originally scheduled to fight Dino Belošević, who withdrew from the fight so he finally rematched Kirk Krouba and once again winning by unanimous decision.